Product

 Freemium plans are particularly common for SaaS businesses, and there’s a good reason for that.
 It ultimately comes down to finding an easy way to show potential customers how the tool works, what the interface is like, and how the product’s features can benefit them.

 Many SaaS tools, after all, talk a great game about how their solution is best, even with many competitors offering similar features.
-The best way to convince a potential customer that they need to purchase this product is to give them some sort of hands-on experience.
+The best way to convince a potential customer to purchase this product is to give them hands-on experience.

 Demos are possible, but they can take a while to book and aren’t always the same as trying the software firsthand.
 Some customers also prefer a self-service model.